-Pound also criticised USA Track and Field for its record on performance-enhancing drugs, and said he would like to get all the details from the files.
+Pound also criticized USA Track and Field for its record on performance-enhancing drugs and said he would like to get all the details from the files.
 “The more we know, the better it is,” Pound said.
 “The more the world knows and the US public knows what the USOC was doing, the more likely they are to fix the problem.”

-It shows Andre Phillips tested positive for pseudoephedrine at the ’88 trials, was cleared on appeal and won the 400 metres hurdles at the Games.
-It also shows Fernandez tested positive for pseudoephedrine at a professional event in Miami early in 1992, but she said it was due to a cold medicine.
+It shows Andre Phillips tested positive for pseudoephedrine at the ’88 trials, was cleared on appeal, and won the 400 meters hurdles at the Games.
+It also shows Fernandez tested positive for pseudoephedrine at a professional event in Miami early in 1992, but she said it was due to cold medicine.

 She said she passed two drug tests during the Olympics and another after winning gold and bronze medals.
 “I’m obviously disappointed that a story like that would come out without any truth to it,” Fernandez said.
 “I think the doctor is bitter and is lashing out now because he didn’t win his case.

 “I’ve always tried to live an upright and moral life and for something to come out that’s not true is disappointing.”